tadisdef/paleonion/README.md

 ## Using PaleOnion

--Once you have downloaded PaleOnion, unpack it to your desktop (or other folder.
+- Once you have downloaded PaleOnion, unpack it to your desktop (or other folder.
 This instructional uses the folder Desktop, so keep that in mind)

 -Use the following commands to start using PaleOnion:
 $ cd Desktop
 $ cd PaleOnion
 $ ./start-PaleOnion

--Click through everything to be sure tor is setup (go to check.torproject.org to be sure)
+- Click through everything to be sure tor is setup (go to check.torproject.org to be sure)

--You may need to change the network to SOCKS 127.0.0.1 (port 9150) this can be done through the browser:
+- You may need to change the network to SOCKS 127.0.0.1 (port 9150) this can be done through the browser:
 "edit > preferences > advanced > network > settings > SOCKS Host 127.0.0.1 Port 9150 SOCKSv5"

 -You should now be set up to use the browser with PaleOnion